hydephp/hyde/README.md

 Hyde is designed to be stupidly simple to get started with, while also remaining easily hackable and extendable.

+## Live Demo
+The Hyde site (https://hydephp.github.io/docs/) is fully built with Hyde.
+That includes the homepage, the blog, and the [documentation](https://hydephp.github.io/docs/docs/index.html)!

 ## Installation
 > Full installation guide is in the documentation at https://hydephp.github.io/docs/

 The recommended method of installation is using Composer.
-However, if you want to run the latest development version you can clone the Git repo.
+However, if you want to run the latest development version you can clone the Git repo, see the [full docs](https://hydephp.github.io/docs/docs/installation.html) for instructions.

 ### Using Composer (recommended)
 ```bash